karrirasinmaki/blackpepperswing-www/pages/practical-info.md

 <h3>Dance studios</h3>
 Our studios are on the 4th floor.
 Follow the signs to find us.

-We have classes in two dance rooms and you'll be guided to the correct one upon arrival.
+We have classes in two dance rooms and you’ll be guided to the correct one upon arrival.

 Toilets and showers are located in the corridor of the 4th and 3rd floors, and we have one unisex toilet inside the studios.

-We also have a kitchen where you can hang out before/after and between classes.
+We also have a kitchen where you can hang out before, after, and in between classes.
 If you store something in the fridge, please mark your foods.
-Sometimes you may find beverages and snacks with affordable prices available.
+There’s also a minibar and snack station in the kitchen where you can find beverages and snacks available.

-Next to the kitchen, there is a separate room where you can change your clothes.
+Changing rooms can be found next to the kitchen, in between the two dance room.

 You can also <a href="https://blackpepperswing.com/studio-rental/" target="_blank">rent the studio</a> for your own practice sessions.